OpenRCT2/OpenRCT2/readme.md

 ---

+# 5. Code signing policy

+We sign our releases digital certificate provided by SignPath Foundation.

+Free code signing provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

+Signed releases can only be done by member of the [development team](https://github.com/OpenRCT2/OpenRCT2/blob/develop/contributors.md#development-team).

+---

-# 5. Licence
+# 6. Licence
 **OpenRCT2** is licensed under the GNU General Public License version 3 or (at your option) any later version.
 See the [`licence.txt`](licence.txt) file for more details.

 ---

-# 6. More information
+# 7. More information
 - [GitHub](https://github.com/OpenRCT2/OpenRCT2)
 - [OpenRCT2.org](https://openrct2.org)
 - [Forums](https://openrct2.org/forums/)